SpongePowered/SpongeDocs/source/troubleshooting.rst

 **Solution**: Time to get out the big guns.
-File a report on the Sponge issue tracker, remembering to include details of the version of Forge and Sponge you are using, and a link to your server.log file.
+File a report on the Sponge issue tracker, remembering to include details of the version of Forge and Sponge you are using, and a link to the relevant server log file.

 There is something wrong with the Universe
 ------------------------------------------